angelmtenor/smart-ai/README.md

 ### Project Setup

-After the one-time setup, use the `setup` macro to ensure the Python environment for the project is correctly recreated and synced.
+After the one-time setup, use the `setup` macro to ensure the Python environment for the project is correctly recreated and synced (it also executes the below `make qa` command).

 ```bash
 setup